Technigo/project-news-site/README.md

 # News Site

-The addignment was building a responsive news site using flexbox.
+The assignment was building a responsive news site using flexbox.
 I chose the subject of the environment and wanted to build a simple, clean site with nice pictures and hiver effects.

 ## The problem